Glen Shee

 Glen Shee (Gleann Sith) is a glen in eastern Perthshire, Scotland.
 Shee Water flows through the glen.
 The head of the glen, where Gleann Taitneach and Glen Lochsie meet, is approximately 2 km north-west of the Spittal of Glenshee; it then runs south-east to Bridge of Cally where it merges with Strathardle to form Glen Ericht.
 Once known as the glen of the fairies it takes its name from the Gaelic "sith" meaning fairy and the old meeting place at the standing stone behind the present day church is called Dun Shith or Hill of the Fairies.

+Land Use

+Pictland

+Much of Glen Shee was open pasture by the early centuries of the first millennium, burned to stimulate the regrowth of the dominant Calluna heath and grazed at a level sufficient to prevent woodland regeneration.
+In the late seventh century, during the Pictish period, a new group of farms was established at Lair.
+Barley was the main cereal crop on the cultivated land, but oats and rye were also grown.

+Kingdom of Alba

+The farms that had been established in the Pictish period appear to have been abandoned in the late tenth century.
+While a reduced level of cultivation continued into the eleventh century and livestock remained present, a resurgence of native woodland suggests that a substantial reduction in the intensity of land use had taken place.
+It has been suggested that this may relate to a reassignment of access to land and natural resources under the dabhach system and an associated shift from dispersed to nucleated settlement.

+Settlements

 The main settlement is the Spittal of Glenshee, now by-passed, which has a historic hotel, first run by monks from Coupar Angus Abbey to provide shelter and hospitality for travellers, hence the name "Spittal", an outdoor activity centre, self-catering lodges, the church and an original General Wade humpback bridge.
 The first record of a refuge for travellers there dates back to 961 AD.
 Over the centuries it has had an unenviable record of being destroyed by fire and in 1959 it was destroyed to be rebuilt in a Scandinavian style only to completely destroyed again in 2014.
 Currently it is a burned out shell.